Judicial independence: Judicial accountability

+Internal judicial independence

+Internal judicial independence is the autonomy of individual judges from undue influence within the judiciary itself—such as pressure from court leadership or senior colleagues over case assignment, panel composition, promotions, transfers, discipline, or informal guidance—so that adjudication rests solely on law and facts rather than intra-branch hierarchies.

+In the Czech Republic, for example, scholarship has described how informal practices by senior judges (e.g., in appointments, panel design, and case assignment) may enhance expertise and uniformity yet blur internal checks, coining the term “superjudges.”

+Development

 The development of judicial independence has been argued to involve a cycle of national law having an impact on international law, and international law subsequently impacting national law.
 This is said to occur in three phases: the first phase is characterized by the domestic development of the concept of judicial independence, the second by the spread of these concepts internationally and their implementation in international law, and the third by the implementation in national law of these newly formulated international principles of judicial independence.

 A notable example illustrating this cycle is the United Kingdom.
 The first phase occurred in England with the original conception of judicial independence in the Act of Settlement 1701.
-The second phase was evident when England's concepts regarding judicial independence spread internationally, and were adopted into the domestic law of other countries; for instance, England served as the model for Montesquieu’s separation of powers doctrine, and the Founding Fathers of the US Constitution used England as their dominant model in formulating the Constitution's Article III, which is the foundation of American judicial independence.
+The second phase was evident when England's concepts regarding judicial independence spread internationally, and were adopted into the domestic law of other countries; for instance, England served as the model for Montesquieu's separation of powers doctrine, and the Founding Fathers of the US Constitution used England as their dominant model in formulating the Constitution's Article III, which is the foundation of American judicial independence.
 Other common law countries, including Canada, Australia, and India, also adopted the British model of judicial independence.

 In recent decades the third phase of judicial independence has been evident in the UK, as it has been significantly influenced by judicial independence principles developed by international human rights constitutional documents.
 The European Court of Human Rights (ECtHR) has had a significant impact on the conceptual analysis of judicial independence in England and Scotland.
 This process began in the 1990s with the ECtHR hearing UK cases and, more significantly, in the application of the European Convention on Human Rights in British law through the Human Rights Act 1998, which came into force in the UK in 2000.